Turkish prosecutors to probe Erdogan effigy incident in Sweden -state media

 By Daren Butler and Anna Ringstrom

-ISTANBUL/STOCKHOLM, Jan 13 (Reuters) - Turkish prosectors opened a probe on Friday into an incident in Stockholm in which an effigy of President Tayyip Erdogan was strung up, state media said, adding further diplomatic strain in Sweden's bid to win Turkey's approval to join NATO.
+ISTANBUL/STOCKHOLM, Jan 13 (Reuters) - Turkey's foreign minister said on Friday Ankara expected firm action from Sweden after an incident in Stockholm in which an effigy of President Tayyip Erdogan was strung up, adding further diplomatic strain to Sweden's bid to join NATO.

-Footage first shared on Twitter by the so-called Swedish Solidarity Committee for Rojava, referring to the Kurdish regions of Syria, showed an Erdogan effigy hung by its feet outside Stockholm city hall with a few people standing by.
+Footage first shared on Twitter by the so-called Swedish Solidarity Committee for Rojava - a reference to Kurdish regions of Syria - showed an Erdogan effigy hung by its feet outside Stockholm city hall with a few people standing by.

+Foreign Minister Mevlut Cavusoglu said on Friday that Sweden "cannot escape its responsibilities" by only condemning the incident.

+"Supporters of the terrorist organisation are trying to prevent Sweden's NATO membership.
+Sweden will either bow down to these or keep its promises," Cavusoglu said.

 Swedish Prime Minister Ulf Kristersson told broadcaster TV4 on Friday that the act was "extremely serious" and he considered it a sabotage against the NATO application.
 Police said they had no knowledge of the incident until it was over.